PetengDedet/pma/README.md

 Simple shell script that automatically installs the latest version of PhpMyAdmin on a Laravel Homestead box.

+###IMPORTANT NOTE
+In the previous version we use ".app" top level domain (TLD).
+Since Google chrome forced it to use https, we change the script to use ".localhost" as it's replacement [https://iyware.com/dont-use-dev-for-development/](read this).
+Old user may update the setting.

 ## Usage

 1. SSH into your Homestead box and `cd` to your code/projects directory